tli-gini/PDF_Editor_/README.md

 - Connects to an existing Stirling PDF server via `NEXT_PUBLIC_PDF_API_URL` env variable
 - No database or backend logic required
-- Suitable for intranet-only deployments
+- Suitable for public, local, or intranet-only use cases

 ---